RCOSDP/weko/docs/developersguide/application-architecture.rst

 3. **URL converter loading**: In this phase, the application will load any of your URL converts.
 This phase is usually only needed for some few specific cases.
-4. **Flask extensions loading**: In this phase all the Invenio modules which provides Flask extensions will initialize the extension.
+4. **Flask extensions loading**: In this phase all the WEKO3 modules which provides Flask extensions will initialize the extension.
 Usually the extensions will provide default configuration values they need, unless the user already set them.
-5. **Blueprints loading**: After all extensions have been loaded, the factory will end with registering all the blueprints provided by the Invenio modules on the application.
+5. **Blueprints loading**: After all extensions have been loaded, the factory will end with registering all the blueprints provided by the WEKO3 modules on the application.

-Understanding above application assembly phases, what they do, and how you can plug into them is essential for fully mastering Invenio development.
+Understanding above application assembly phases, what they do, and how you can plug into them is essential for fully mastering WEKO3 development.

 .. note::

     **No loading order within a phase**

-    It's very important to know, that within each phase, there is **no order** in how the Invenio modules are loaded.
+    It's very important to know, that within each phase, there is **no order** in how the WEKO3 modules are loaded.
 Say, with in the Flask extensions loading phase, there's no way to specify that one extension has to be loaded before another extension.